 Even better for our vegan friends, This is an easy cookie recipe to adjust to VEGAN Peanut Butter cookies.

-To make these Coconut Oil Peanut Butter cookies vegan replace the eggs with Flax eggs like this:
+These Chewy peanut butter cookies with oil are almost vegan.
+To make these Coconut Oil Peanut Butter cookies vegan simple replace the eggs with Flax eggs like this:

 - In a small bowl add 2 Tablespoons Ground Flax Meal to 5 Tablespoons of water.